markios/land-tech-tech-test/README.md

 npm run test
 ```

+## General Approach

+I considered this task and decided to get a decent simple grid working for one viewport type (that most likely used) and to get a simple server working which formats the data as given.
+I wanted just enough UI to make it useful and also to give a solution that would work well due to the sheer number of items in it (2000+!!).

+Where I could I used TDD (for simple modules and the server) and limited myself to testing the parts which I deemed the most pertinent.
+In production obviously I go for full coverage.

+I did have an issue with testing my useFetch function due to a dodgy version of react locally, so I omitted these tests in this case and ran out of time.

+I spend approx 3.5 - 4 hours on this task as I have a cold and needed frequent lemsip :-).

 ## Server Approach

 I wanted with this test to get a simple grid working based off the required data sent for sold properties.
 It was clear that I needed a simple Node Server which could simple return me the data points in a JSON format with a simple response envelope.